chetan6780/TaskList-Cli/README.md

    2 Complete the project
    ```

-3. Completed task are writted to a completed.txt file.
+3. Completed task are written to a completed.txt file.
 Each task occupies a single line in this file.
 Each line in the file should be in this format :

    ```
    task